ZetangForward/Bridge_Gap_Diffusion/README.md

 # Bridging the Gap between Training and Inference for Diffusion Model

 This is the official code for [<font size=3>Can Diffusion Model Achieve Better Performance in Text Generation?
-Bridging the Gap between Training and Inference!</font>]() (release soon)
+Bridging the Gap between Training and Inference!</font>](https://arxiv.org/pdf/2305.04465.pdf)

 # Highlight